Kiranjith83/SA/SA.md

   - RPO
     - How much a business can tolerate to lose, expressed in time.
 The maximum time between a failure and the last successful backup.
   - RTO
-     - The maximum amount of time a system cab be down.
-How long a solution takes to recover Other consideration.
+     - The maximum amount of time a system can be down.
+How long a solution takes to recover
+- Other consideration.
   - People.
      Are they on call, do they have necessary access and docs to recover.

-# scaling
+# Scaling
   - Choice of scaling method (Vertical/Horizontal) determines the cost and how the scaling is configured.
   - Appropriately selecting the scaling method determines how you architect the application, cost and what if developers need to incorporate to support their application.
   - Elasticiy: